-Notwithstanding the progress made, LREIT continues to face financing challenges and the ability of the Trust to continue operations in the near-term is contingent on the continued financial support of Shelter and its parent company, 2668921 Manitoba Ltd., as well as the Trust's ability to renew and/or refinance its mortgage loan debts as they become due.
+The extent of the operating cash deficiencies of the Trust continue to decline from the combined result of debt restructuring and divestiture activities and improved operating results stemming from the post-fire rental market in Fort McMurray.
+However, LREIT continues to face significant financing challenges and the ability of the Trust to continue operations in the near term remains contingent upon the continued financial support of Shelter Canadian Properties Limited and its parent company, 2668921 Manitoba Ltd., as well as the Trust's ability to renew and/or refinance its mortgage loan debts as they become due.

-Looking beyond the post-fire rebuilding process in Fort McMurray, which may take several years, the long term prospects of the Fort McMurray rental market will remain closely correlated with the price of oil and oil sands development activity.
+Looking beyond the post fire rebuilding process in Fort McMurray, which may take several years, the long term prospects of the Fort McMurray rental market will remain closely correlated with the price of oil and oil sands development activity.